 - Write viral content with irresistible headlines.
 Forget about keywords.

 Both approaches work for different reasons.
 The ideal situation is to write content that combines both approaches.
-That’s how marketers should approach content marketing in 2018.
+That’s how marketers should approach content marketing in 2020.
 The game is changing.
 We’ve moved from keyword-stuffing to keyword-targeting and finally, to topic-targeting.

 Keyword Research Tools

-How To Use The Keyword Tools
+How To Use Keyword Research Tools

 I keep an excel spreadsheet where I note blog post ideas.

 My keyword selection begins as an unstructured quest for ideas.
 I'm trying to find ideas and using my gut feeling for inspiration.
-For each keyword, I decide whether I’d like to write about that topic.
+For each keyword idea, I decide whether I’d like to write about that topic.
 It doesn’t have to be super exciting, but something I can definitely talk at length about, cultivate, and hopefully become excited about.

 I used the methods outlined below to find related keywords and found “Find out who's talking about you”.
-This is an easy phrase to rank for and although the search volume is low, I added this phrase to the title.
+This is an easy phrase to rank for and although the search volume is low, I added it to the title.
 Not only does it complement the target keyword but it clarifies it too.

-Fast Analysis With KWfinder
+Fast Analysis With KW Finder